crh3675/node-mysql/Readme.md

 [https://github.com/felixge/node-mysql](https://github.com/felixge/node-mysql)

-## The following Documentaton has been kept in tact for reference only

 Despite the alpha tag, this is the recommended version for new applications.
 For information about the previous 0.9.x releases, visit the [v0.9 branch][].